segasai/q3c/README.md

 keep in mind that Q3C doesn't have the property of uniform pixel areas (as opposed to HEALPIX).

-- Nearest neighbor queries:
+- Nearest neighbour queries:
-This query selects the only nearest neighbor for each row in your table.
+This query selects the only nearest neighbour for each row in your table.
 If there is no neighbor, the columns are filled with nulls.
 ```
 my_db# SELECT  t.*, ss.* FROM mytable AS t